-From a closed down place, we can’t live a life aligned with our Higher Calling.
-We can’t fight the good fight with loving presence.
-From a shut down place, we tend to respond from the emotional body rather than with reason, which can have its place, but typically only inflames egos.
+From a closed down or anxious place, we can’t live a life aligned with our Higher Calling.
+We can’t "fight the good fight" with loving presence.
 When closed down, our ability to hear our own intuitive guidance is reduced.
 We’re more blocked than open and flowing.
-Not always of course, but enough to cause frustration from being on the proverbial hamster wheel of healing.
+Not always of course, but enough to cause frustration.

 Fear can also be a catalyst for rapid, temporary change and should be honored as such, but deep transformation takes time and a heart-centered presence.
 Similarly, energetic walls, physical boundaries, and imagined bubbles you may put yourself in can protect you in the short term, but can exhaust you in the long term.
 These tools may prevent some absorption, but they’re also another way of isolating oneself and blocking intuitive guidance, healing energies, and mental understandings.

 At this time of heightened fear, even if the empath or HSP is in a good mental and emotional state, the untrained among us can feel and take on the fear of others—and there’s plenty to go around!
 Indeed, I’ve had clients world-wide at various and wide-ranging points on the political, religious and spiritual spectrums tell me that the collective uncertainty about the future is almost too intense to manage.